martinezpenya/fromMD2PDF/README.md

 # Theme

 I've made a special theme based on Typora's theme to match my needs.
-For example, numbering headers (in content and TOC), coloring notes in red, etc. You can find this theme [here](assets/david.css) (`David.css`):
+For example, numbering headers (in content and TOC), coloring notes in red, etc. You can find this theme [here](assets/david.css) (`David.css`).

+To use this theme you must put it in your `Typora Theme's folder` and select it to show on preview and/or export.

 ```css
 :root {